stacks-network/docs/src/pages/understand-stacks/running-mainnet-node.md

 ## Step 3: verifying the services

-_Note: the initial burnchain header sync can take several minutes, until this is done the following commands will not work_
+-> The initial burnchain header sync can take several minutes, until this is done the following commands will not work

 To verify the [`stacks-blockchain`][] burnchain header sync progress: